sebastus/Curtain-Wall-Modules/README.md

 $env:CURTAIN_WALL_USE_MLD = True
 ```

-4. The `codegen/src/builder.json` file is used by the builder.py file and contains a list of trust groups, where each trust group has a name and a list of modules and variables associated with it.
+4. The `codegen/src/builders/{builder-name}.json` files are used by the builder.py file and contains a list of trust groups, where each trust group has a name and a list of modules and variables associated with it.
 Each module is identified by a name and may contain variables associated with it.

-   Here are the keys present in the JSON file:
+   Here are the keys present in the JSON files:

    **trust_groups**